THEIR STORY

 Dedication and Service

-The Angie & Avery Foundation is a nonprofit organization that was originally established in 2021 as a result a life taken senselessly.
-The life of Avery Clinton McQueen.
-The following year, we lost Andrea Michelle McQueen also known as "Angie" due to a chronic heart condition.
-Therefore, we decided to forge their names under one banner to honor their legacy.
+The Angie & Avery Foundation is a nonprofit organization founded in 2021 following the tragic and senseless loss of Avery Clinton McQueen.
+In 2022, our family endured another profound loss with the passing of Andrea Michelle McQueen, lovingly known as “Angie,” due to a chronic heart condition.
+To honor their memory, strength, and enduring impact, we brought their names together under one foundation dedicated to carrying forward their legacy.

 Key People